Dover Township, Fulton County, Ohio: Electric

 Toledo Edison serves the majority of the township from Ohio State Route 108 to the west.
 Midwest Energy Cooperative serves a smaller eastern area.

 Water

 Most residents in rural Dover Township rely on wells or ponds for water.
 Most of the township gets its water from the Oak Openings Beach Ridge Aquifer.
 Eastern portions closer to the Tiffin River draw from the Lake Maumee Lacustrine Aquifer.
 A small northern portion of higher elevations in the north are Williams End Moraine Aquifer.

-City water from Wauseon, stored in a new water 100,000 gallon tower built in 2003 on the county fairgrounds, serves the "Tedrow/Ottokee Waterline."
-An aerator was installed in 2015 to disperse trihalomethane, a common, but undesirable, by-product of water chlorination.
-Water processed by the City of Wauseon comes from as far away as the Maumee River.

 Highways

 The Ohio Turnpike was opened in western Ohio in the fall of 1955.
 Coincidentally, it fits neatly within the alphabetical organization of the east–west county roads, with County Road H paralleling to the south of the I-80/90 route, and County Road J to the north.

 Exit 34, connecting the Turnpike to Ohio State Route 108, is in the township, beside the fairgrounds.
 The tollbooths have been upgraded to automated toll collection with E-ZPass and fare machines.

 Ohio State Route 108 is busy, with 4930 vehicles passing per day.
 County Road 14, between Ottokee and Wauseon also sees high traffic, at 3444 vehicles per day.